jackyoh/ohara/docs/src/user_guide.rst

 Configurator to save data in the folder referencing to the outside folder.
 Otherwise, Ohara Configurator flush all data to a random folder.

+How to solve the start configurator container permission denied issue?
+#.
+You must confirm your host username is the ohara and UID is 1000.
+Please refer to issue `#2573 <https://github.com/oharastream/ohara/issues/2573>`__
+#.
+Please confirm the /tmp/configurator path own is ohara user and have to write permission.

 Execute Manager
 ^^^^^^^^^^^^^^^